tanersener/react-native-ffmpeg/README.md

      -filter_complex [0:v]scale=1280:-1[v] -map [v]
     ```

-- If your commands include unnecessary quotes or space characters your command will fail with `No such filter: ' '` errors.
+- If your commands include unnecessary quotes or space characters, your command will fail with `No such filter: ' '` errors.
 Please check your command and remove them.

 - `execute` method has an optional delimiter parameter.
 Delimiter defines how a command string will be split into arguments.
 When a delimiter is not specified then space character is used as default delimiter.
 Consequently if you have a space character in one of your command arguments, in filename or in `-filter_complex` block, then your command string will be split into invalid arguments and execution will fail.